GroupProject2020/Ovito/doc/python/introduction/overview.rst

 .. _scripting_api_overview:

 ==================================
-Overview
+Introduction
 ==================================

-The scripting interface gives you programmatic access to most of OVITO's program features.
+The Python programming interface gives you programmatic access to most of OVITO's program features.
 Using Python scripts, you can perform many of the things you know from the interactive user interface (and even more):

   * Import from and export data to simulation files